kicken/gearman-php/README.md

 # Gearman-PHP

 This library provides a pure PHP implementation of the gearman protocol for creating clients and workers.
-It provides an alternative to the PHP extension which is not always available.
+It provides an alternative to the PHP extension, which is not always available.

 This library is not a replacement for the existing extension.
 This library provides an alternative and incompatible API.

 ## Installation

-Simply require the kicken/gearman-php package with composer to install the latest version.
+Require the kicken/gearman-php package with composer to install the latest version.

     composer require kicken/gearman-php

 ## Quick start guide

-Below is a quick start guide to setting up workers, submitting jobs, and getting a jobs status.
+Below is a quick start guide to setting up workers, submitting jobs, and getting a job's status.
 For full details about the API's available, dig into the source code and have a look around.

 ### Workers